gitbls/internet-monitor/README.md

 internet-monitor takes several switches:

 * `--action /full/path/to/script` &mdash; Provides an action script to be called on internet connectivity state transitions.
-See Action Script below.
+See *Action Scripts* below.
 * `--datefmt str` &mdash; Sets the date format string for output to stdout.
 The default is "+%Y-%m-%d %H:%M:%S".
 The plus sign is required.
 This is ignored if logging to syslog.
 * `--ddns&mdash; Check external IP address every --internval X --einterval seconds.
 If external IP address changes, call the action script
 * `--einterval N` &mdash; Number of --interval waits between External IP Address check if --ddns specified.
 The default is 60.